cakephp/docs/en/appendices/3-0-migration-guide.rst

 the section on :ref:`additional-class-paths` for more information.

 Two new configure variables provide the path configuration for plugins, and views.
-You can add multiple paths to ``App.paths.views`` and ``App.paths.plugins`` to configure multiple paths for plugins & view files.
+You can add multiple paths to ``App.paths.templates`` and ``App.paths.plugins`` to configure multiple paths for templates & plugins.

 New ORM
 =======